A specialization inequality for tropical complexes: Linear series

 \begin{conj} The definition of $h^0$ is equivalent to the analogous definition where the $p_i$ are allowed to be arbitrary, not necessarily rational, points. \end{conj}

 In the case of a $1$-dimensional tropical complex~$\Gamma$, the quantity $h^0(\Gamma, D)$ is essentially the same as the rank of the divisor as introduced by Baker and Norine~\cite{baker-norine}, and extended to metric graphs in~\cite{gathmann-kerber} and~\cite{mikhalkin-zharkov}, with the exception that our convention differs from theirs by~$1$.
-While our definition requires the points to be distinct and rational, the former doesn't affect the definition except when $\Gamma$ has only one point, and nor does the latter, because in the case of curves, we can prove Conjecture~\ref{conj:non-rational-points}:
+While our definition requires the points to be distinct and rational, these restrictions don't affect the definition, by the following case of Conjecture~\ref{conj:non-rational-points}: